axcel1403/42_Push_swap/README.md

 # 42_Push_swap

-This project is about sorting numbers from smallest to highest using a sorting algorithm with limited options such as push, rotate, reverse-rotate and swap which also needs to meet certain conditions.
+**Description**

+This project involves sorting data on a stack, with a limited set of instructions, and the smallest number of moves.
+To make this happen, you will have to manipulate various sorting algorithms and choose the most appropriate solution(s) for optimized data sorting.